A look at how provinces plan to emerge from COVID-19 shutdown

 On June 1, the province eased a ban on people visiting loved ones in personal care homes.
 Homes can now offer outdoor visits with a maximum of two guests per resident.
 Visitors will be screened upon arrival and must practice physical distancing.

-At universities and colleges, some specific instruction such as labs and arts studios can resume for up to 25 students and staff at a time.

-Amateur sports and recreation programs, as well as bowling alleys, can also resume operations.
+Amateur sports and recreation programs, as well as bowling alleys, have been allowed to resume operations.

-A ban on non-essential travel to the province's north was also eased starting June 1.
-Southern residents can now travel directly to cottages, campgrounds and parks, but are being told to avoid visiting northern communities.

-Film productions can resume, as well as outdoor religious services with no crowd limits providing people stay in their vehicles.

 ---